 True to any paint job, surface preparation is key.

-- If it’s previously painted metal you’re tackling, sand or use a wire brush to completely remove the old paint and rust off of it.
+- If you’re tackling metal with a surface that has been previously painted, sand or use a wire brush to completely remove the old paint and rust off of it.

 - Apply metal primer that suits the type of metal you’re dealing with.